 Alpena County, especially the City of Alpena and Alpena Township, serves as a regional shopping destination for residents of nearby counties.
 The importance of retail trade for the area's economy is shown in Table 3.5.
-As of 2016, this sector was comprised of 146 establishments and employed 1,941 persons, which is the second largest number of employees by sector.
-Table 3.7 shows 42% (71 retail establishments) employ less than five individuals.
-However, that is fewer smaller firms as a percentage of totals when compared to 2009 industry data.
-In 2016, 70% of retail establishments employed less than ten individuals.
+As of 2018, this sector was comprised of 139 establishments and employed 1,819 persons, which is the second largest number of employees by sector.
+Table 3.7 shows 51 retail establishments employ less than five individuals.
+In 2018, 68% of retail establishments employed less than ten individuals.